-Internal decorations 5
+Internal decorations

 Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes None.
+Notes N/A

 Electricity

-Repair category 2
+Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The electrical system within the property would appear to have been upgraded within relatively recent times.
+All documentation for this, where available, should be obtained.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Aspects of the electrical installation are mixed and the system should be checked as a precaution by a registered electrician and upgraded if necessary

 Gas

 Repair category N/A

-Notes None.
+Notes N/A

-Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
 The cold water rising main was not fully inspectable.
 Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-The bathroom is conistent with use.

 Heating and hot water

 Repair category 1

-Notes Heating is provided by electric panel/storage radiators with an immersion heater for hot water.
+Notes Heating is provided by electric panel heaters with an immersion heater for hot water.
 The system was not tested.
 It is assumed the system has been installed, serviced and maintained to comply with all regulations.
 Any service/maintenance records should be sought prior to purchase.
+No tests were taken of the heating system and hence we cannot fully comment on its condition or otherwise.
+It would be prudent to have the